 |302.00 mg||100 grams||Apigenin||Parsley, raw|

 |3.85 mg||100 grams||Apigenin||Rutabagas, raw|

 |2.41 mg||100 grams||Apigenin||Celeriac, raw|

-Take 3-5 mg of Melatonin at bedtime.
-As you see below, Melatonin has multiple beneficial effects on your mitochondria.
+A. Take 3-5 mg of Melatonin at bedtime.
+As you see below, Melatonin has multiple beneficial effects on your mitochondrial functioning.

 Melatonin permeates cell membranes and scavenges the ROS (“free radicals”) in the cell cytoplasm, mitochondria and nucleus.
 In the cytoplasm, melatonin maintains GSH homeostasis.
 Melatonin also regulates the expression of anti-oxidant enzymes, such as glutathione peroxidase (GPx), glutathione reductase (GRd) and superoxide dismutase (SOD), and downregulates pro-oxidant enzymes, such as the NOSs, particularly the iNOS.
 Melatonin is accumulated in mitochondria at high concentrations, where it scavenges ROS and RNS.
 Melatonin also protects cardiolipin from oxidation and prevents respiratory chain complexes, as well as mtDNA from free radical attack, thus ultimately protecting the membrane permeability transition (mPT) pore, thus preventing cell apoptosis.

-4. Learn to separate activities that produce large amounts of free radicals.
-For instance, separate eating from exercise.
+Learn to separate activities that produce large amounts of free radicals.
+For instance, separate eating from exercise by over one hour

-Finally, Include high “ORAC” foods in your diet–as these are graded by how well they neutralize the free radicals from a meal–Especially with high protein or high fat meals.
+Finally, See list below to choose high “ORAC” foods in your diet–graded by how well they neutralize the free radicals from a meal–Especially in high protein or high fat meals.
 Or use high ORAC supplements such as Optiberry or Purple defense.